 Yomil y el Dany is a Cuban duo in the urban genre.
 The group was founded on August 15, 2015, and quickly captivated thousands of followers in Cuba and abroad.

 When this duo started in 2015, Yomil was working as a mechanic and El Dany was a medical student.
-In 2009, they had formed a group called DpuntoD, but despite achieving moderate success in nightclubs in Havana and on social media, that project did not take off, and they parted ways in 2011.
+In 2009, they had formed a group called DpuntoD, but despite achieving moderate success in nightclubs in Havana and on social media, that project did not progress, and they parted ways in 2011.

 In 2016, they released their second album, Sobredosis, which reached top positions among Latin albums during the summer.